 Queen Mary’s Dolls’ House

-Another highlight of your castle visit is Queen Mary’s Dolls’ House, the most famous dolls’ house in the world.
+Your castle ticket also includes a visit to Queen Mary’s Dolls’ House, the most famous dolls’ house in the world.

-Built in 1921 for Queen Mary, this miniature marvel is a testament to craftsmanship and attention to detail.
+Built in 1921 for Queen Mary, this is more than your average toy.
 It features working electricity, running water, and an extensive library filled with tiny books written by renowned authors of the time.

 Watch the Changing of the Guard